 It is impossible to enforce bitrate rising with client and server settings, only bitrate decreasing can be managed.

 In this case, Chrome specific settings take precedence if they are set, i.e.

 constraints and server settings will be ignored.
 Note that Chrome default settings found by experience is

 videoContentHint: "motion" should be set when enforcing bitrate on browser side, because Chrome drops publishing bitrate in prefer to resolution when one of the other values is set

 Enforcing bitrate increasing in Chrome browser with server parameters

 Chrome browser SDP bitrate settings can be adjusted on server side using the following parameters

 These parameters are set in bps.
 In the example above, the settings have a same effect as

-These settings are intended for Chromium-based browsers and work with, e.g., Opera, Vivaldi and Yandex.Browser.
-Also, they are applied when iOS Safari 12 is used.
-They do not work with Firefox and Edge.
+These settings are intended for Chromium-based browsers.
+Also, they are applied when Safari 12 or newer is used.

 Bitrate limiting in certain borders can be useful for example when publishing video to Safari browser subscribers.
 This browser is sensitive to bitrate jumps, in this case picture quality loses until freeze and browser hangs.
 It is recommended to stabilize bitrate when publishing streams for Safari viewers by setting narrow limits of bitrate change, for example